fenok/react-router-typesafe-routes/README.md

 const [{ page }] = useTypedSearchParams(PAGINATION_FRAGMENT);
 ```

-The `compose` helper accepts either a set of types (including hash values), or a route which types should be used, and returns a callable set of types, which can be called to add more types.
+The `types()` helper accepts either a set of types (including hash values), or a route which types should be used, and returns a callable set of types, which can be called to add more types.
 We can compose any number of types, and they are merged in the same way as types in nested routes.

 > ❗ Types for path params will only be used if the path pattern has the corresponding dynamic segments.